ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_correlation/index.rst

 a multiplicative approach (described below).
 This is correct when risks are all independent, but it has two problems in the presence of correlated risks:

-* The GBD approach to calculating PAFs is biased in the presence of any confounding.
+* The GBD approach to calculating PAFs is biased in the presence of any confounding, **even though the relative risks are adjusted for confounding**.
+  This issue is explained in more detail :ref:`on the PAFs page <pafs>`.
   If we are choosing to model correlated risk exposures with effects on the same outcome, that means we believe there is **at least** one confounding variable in each PAF calculation.
-  If risks (with RR > 1) are positively correlated, the GBD approach will underestimate the PAF of each;
+  If risks (with RR > 1) are positively correlated, the GBD approach will underestimate the PAF of each.
-  this issue is explained in more detail :ref:`on the PAFs page <pafs>`.
 * The multiplicative approach to combining PAFs (which is also used within GBD to calculate joint PAFs, e.g. for higher-level causes) does not take into account the fact that positively correlated risks will have more overlap in their attributable burden than uncorrelated risks.